SlimeDog/State-Of-Play/README.md

 Last update: 2025-03-27

-This page contains occasional updates to the status of SlimeDog plugins, with particular reference to compatibility with newer versions of Minecraft.
+This page contains occasional updates to the status of SlimeDog plugins, with particular reference to compatibility with newer versions of Minecraft and proxies where relevant.

 SlimeDog plugins were transitioned to End Of Life (EOL) on 2024-07-09, meaning that development and support have ceased.
 At that point, they were compatible with Minecraft 1.21, and they remained 100% compatible through Minecraft 1.21.3.
-The following sections show the status of each plugin for newer Minecraft versions.
+The following sections show the status of each plugin for newer Minecraft and proxy versions.

 -----